-The Associated Products CD-ROMs contain documentation for various components of Tru64 UNIX.
-The document called Tru64 UNIX Version 5.0A CD-ROMs (a printed sheet packaged with the Tru64 UNIX media kit and included on the Documentation CD-ROM) provides a list of the applications located on these CD-ROMs, as do the OOREADME.TXT files located on the CD-ROMs.
+The Associated Products CD-ROMs contain documentation for various components of the Tru64 UNIX operating system and for several separately licensed layered applications (see Section 1.5).
+The document called Tru64 UNIX Version 4.0G CD-ROMs provides a list of the applications located on these CDs, as do the OOREADME.TXT files located on the CDs.

-Both CD-ROMs provide a graphical user interface that you can use to access documentation and to install product software.
+Both CDs provide a graphical user interface that you can use to access documentation and to install product software from within the Netscape browser.
 To use this interface, invoke Netscape and go to the following location:

-'''

-file://<mount point>/index.html

-'''
+file://<mount_point>/index.html